Pegleg's Gold Found?

 In today's world of smart phones and GPS devices, we can now pinpoint locations within a few hundred feet.
 Once a location is documented with longitude and latitude positions, you can easily return to the site.
-In addition to the GPS technology, metal detectors are far more powerful and sophisticated than those previously available.
+In addition to GPS technology, metal detectors are far more powerful and sophisticated than those previously available.

 If you use a metal detector to search for gold, it is important to know that it is illegal to use metal detectors within Anza-Borrego Desert State Park.
-You can be fined and have you equipment confiscated.
+You can be fined and have your equipment confiscated.
 There are many areas where you can use a detector such as BLM lands.
 There are always some exceptions, so make sure you check with a local Ranger or authority prior to using a metal detector in any desert area.

 In short, there may be more black nuggets.
 If we find them we will let you know, if you find them will you let us know?

-I recently visited the area where Pegleg's mine is believed to be located.
-During my exploration, I took a QuickTime VR (need Quick Time to view) so you to can look around the area for yourself.
 Do you believe this man really discovered Pegleg's lost mine?
 Let us know your opinion and tell us why you believe this story to be true or a false.
 Share your comments with DesertUSA on our Forum on Pegleg.

 by Jim Bremner